You know what would be great? If we were given a birds-and-the-bees type talk on how to deal with menopause—before it actually happens.

 Menopause is defined as the moment 12 months after you have your last period—but it’s far more useful to see it as a phase of life over a stretch of time.

-When you hit menopause, your ovaries stop producing eggs and the hormones that made the whole process possible (estrogen and progesterone)—but this doesn’t happen overnight.
+When you hit menopause, your ovaries stop producing eggs and the hormones that made the whole process possible (estrogen, progesterone, and testosterone)—but this doesn’t happen overnight.

 What are the stages of menopause?